 PLEASE NOTE: YOUR ONLINE CONDOLENCE WILL NOT APPEAR UNDER THE GUESTBOOK ENTRIES UNTIL IT IS APPROVED BY THE FUNERAL HOME

 Words cammot express our deep sorrow at the loss of Dear Jim.
 He was a gentleman, artist, entertainer, gardener, humorist and so much more.
 Jim will always be with us.
-Jerry, Diane, Jesse and Family--Our Deepest SympathyRobert W. Weise, Kay Alexander, Mary Lou Resko (12 months ago)
+Jerry, Diane, Jesse and Family--Our Deepest SympathyRobert W. Weise, Kay Alexander, Mary Lou Resko (about 2 years ago)